Getting There Summary

 The inventor of Spandex, Sara Blakely, kept her idea hidden from friends and family because she knew that they would not support her.
 In fact, her idea was laughed at and mocked by so many people that any other person would have given up.
 But not Sara.

 Instead of everything, she focused on coming up with a plan about how to manufacture the product and to improve it.
-It takes a lot of courage to listen to critiques and people that want to stop you and to still move forward with your head high and hopes even higher.
+It takes a lot of courage to listen to critiques and people who want to stop you and to still move forward with your head high and hopes even higher.

 “I believe that defeat is life’s way of nudging you and letting you know you’re off course.
 There’s always some sort of hidden opportunity or lesson in each episode—a chance to build your character.”
 (Sara Blakely – Spanx inventor)